arman324/Genetic-Algorithm-N-Queen/README.md

 ### Solving n queen problem with Genetic Algorithm

 ## Overview
+### N-queens puzzle:
 The N-queens puzzle is the problem of placing N chess queens on an N*N chessboard so that no two queens threaten each other; thus, a solution requires that no two queens share the same row, column, or diagonal.
+### Genetic algorithm:
+Genetic algorithms are commonly used to generate high-quality solutions to optimization and search problems by relying on biologically inspired operators such as mutation, crossover, and selection. (for more information, you can use this [link](https://en.wikipedia.org/wiki/Genetic_algorithm)).

+## Goal
+In this project, I have used the Genetic algorithm to solve the N-queens puzzle.
+I have implemented two selection methods, two different types of crossover and, two mutation methods.
+In the table below, you can see how to run each model.

 ## How to Run
 1. ``gcc -Wall -o output main.c init.c random.c eval.c stats.c gen.c select.c xover.c rep.c``